oceanbase/ob-samples/README.md

 ## Introduction

-This repository provides the example projects for OceanBase， which are grouped by programming language.
-The example directory is named after the component name.
+This repository provides the sample projects for OceanBase，which are grouped by programming language, and the sample directory is named after the component name.

-This repository uses the [oceanbase-ce](https://hub.docker.com/r/oceanbase/oceanbase-ce) image to start the OceanBase database instance in the GitHub workflow for continuous integration.
-Users can also copy the example code to local environment and use it after changing the connection info.
+You can copy the sample code to local environment and use it directly after changing the connection info, please see the README file in the sample directory for more details.

 ## Contribution